aspnet/AzureSignalR-samples/samples/GitHubChat/README.md

 }
 ```

-Now if your GitHub account's company is not Microsoft, you cannot send message in the chat room.
-But you can still see others' messages.
+Now, if your GitHub account's company is not Microsoft, you cannot send messages in the chat room, but you can still see other user's messages.

-> If you use `send()` to call hub, SignalR won't send back a completion message so you won't know whether the call is succeeded or not.
+> If you use `send()` to call hub, SignalR won't send back a completion message so you won't know whether the call succeeded or not.
-> So if you want to get a confirmation of the hub invocation (for example in this case you want to know whether your call has enough permission) you need to use `invoke()`:
+> So, if you want to get a confirmation of the hub invocation (for example in this case you want to know whether your call has enough permission) you need to use `invoke()`:
 >
 > ```js
 > connection.invoke('broadcastMessage', messageInput.value)